MaSteinberg/aggregate/docs/rdf-template-development.md

 Please keep in mind that in many cases this syntax is indentation-sensitive and is using spaces for indentation.
 Furthermore, the convention for this configuration-file is to use [camel case](https://en.wikipedia.org/wiki/Camel_case) if any name consists of more than one word.

-The first list in this file defines the semantic information, called metrics, that the template groups can make use of.
+The first list in this file defines the semantic properties that the template groups can make use of.
 If your new template requires some information that is not yet listed, this is the first place to add it.
 Make sure to choose a name that is as descriptive as possible.

 You can register your new template group by adding its name to the "templates" node.
-The template group itself is a node that has to contain two lists: *optionalMetrics* and *requiredMetrics*.
+The template group itself is a node that has to contain two lists: *optionalProperties* and *requiredProperties*.
-They should contain the metrics that your template group can process.
+They should contain the semantic properties that your template group can process.
-The *requiredMetrics* list should contain the metrics that you deem indispensible for your template, i.e. your template would either not produce valid RDF if this information was missing or the resulting RDF would not make sense.
+The *requiredProperties* list should contain the properties that you deem indispensible for your template, i.e. your template would either not produce valid RDF if this information was missing or the resulting RDF would not make sense.
-The *optionalMetrics* list should then contain the other metrics that your template can process to enrichen the resulting RDF.
+The *optionalProperties* list should then contain the other properties that your template can process to enrich the resulting RDF.

 The following snippet show a valid *rdfExportTemplateConfig.yml*-file:

 ```
-availableMetrics:
+availableProperties:
 - Creator
 - Unit
 - Characteristic
-- YourMetricName
+- YourPropertyName
 templates:
   oboe:
-    optionalMetrics:
+    optionalProperties:
       - Creator
-    requiredMetrics:
+    requiredProperties:
       - Characteristic
       - Unit
   myNewTemplate:
-    optionalMetrics:
+    optionalProperties:
-      - YourMetricName
+      - YourPropertyName
 ```